 Prior to the pandemic, in Narva, because it is on the border with Russia, there was an epidemic of 'salts'.
 Now that the border is closed, there are no 'salts' available.
 On the black market, there is still amphetamine and heroin, but users have begun to think about their way of life; queues at drug rehabilitation centres have been noted, for example.
 However, such centres currently only provide help to those who were registered prior to the pandemic, with no new clients yet accepted due to state-wide quarantine rules.
 The same applies to both state and religious rehabilitation centres.
-It is now possible to enrol quietly onto the OST programme after meeting a psychiatrist.
-In Tartu, OST is available in prison, even for those who have been diagnosed as being opioid dependent.
+It is now possible to enrol easily onto the OST programme after meeting a psychiatrist.
+In Tartu, OST is available in prison, even for those not on OST prior to being imprisoned as the prison has a rehabilitation section for those who have been diagnosed as being opioid dependent.